-Nietzsche's ideas are now the backbone of countless college and university curriculums, and are the basic platforms of western, so-called 'liberal' and 'progressive', political parties today.
+Nietzsche's ideas are now the backbone of global Leftists, countless college and university curriculums, and the basic platforms of western, so-called 'liberal' and 'progressive' political parties today.
 Do you doubt it?
 Just try introducing the mere idea of the Judeo-Christian God in any college or university classroom, student or faculty lounge, or 'liberal' political gathering.
 This author has never seen less than squints or eye-rolls, and often a verbal firestorm of scorn, criticism or outright condemnation.
-You can count on losing friends and acquaintances for doing that, and it will be painful; which explains much about our world.
+You can count on losing friends and acquaintances for mentioning God, and it will be painful; which explains much about our broken world.

 G.K.
 Chesterton (1874 - 1936) was the opposite of Nietzsche, and the two led radically different lives.
 Chesterton became a renowned professor and a Catholic convert known for his good cheer and love of life.
 He inspired others, like C.S.
 Lewis, who was enormously successful as a Christian author and teacher.
 His most famous books, The Chronicles of Narnia, have become globally popular films.

 "Men do not differ so much about what things that they will call evil, but they do differ enormously about what evil things that they will call excusable."